-Local incentive proposals are determined based on an evaluation of the economic impact of economic development projects and recommendations by the Greene County Development Authority, However, the following represents potential general local incentives for economic development projects.
-Other incentives may be available as determined on a case-by-case basis:
+Local incentive proposals are determined based on an evaluation of the economic impact of development projects and recommendations by the Greene County Development Authority.
+The following represents potential local incentives for economic development projects.
+Other incentives may be available and are determined on a case-by-case basis:

 EXPEDITED PLAN REVIEW AND PERMITTING